jvdwrf/tiny-actor/README.md

 A `Child` or `ChildPool` has an abort-timer.
 If the `Child` or `ChildPool` is attached, then it will instantly send a `Halt`-signal to all inboxes.
 Then, after the abort-timer, if the child still has not exited, it will be aborted.

+## Capacity
+A `Channel` can either be bounded or unbounded.
+A bounded `Channel` can receive messages until it's capacity has been reached, after reaching the capacity, senders must wait until space is available.
+An unbounded `Channel` does not have this limit, but instead applies a
+backoff-algorithm: The more messages in the `Channel`, the longer the sender must wait before it is allowed to send.

 # Examples

 ## Basic